 So you can't simply "turn off" these flashes on a whim.
 But you can affect the degree that they disrupt your life, and reduce your anxiety itself to prevent hot flashes from occurring.
 Many people try the following:

-- Get Up From the Bed Many people find it nearly impossible to fall asleep when they're suffering from night sweats.
+- Get Up From the Bed - Many people find it nearly impossible to fall asleep when they're suffering from night sweats.
 If that describes your situation, don't wait it out.
-Get up and walk a bit around your home, or watch a bit of TV.
-It'll help you cool down, reduce the discomfort you have sleeping on a sweaty sheet, and prevent your mind from focusing too heavily on the way you feel.
+Get up and walk a bit around your home or watch TV.
+It'll help you cool down, reduce the discomfort you have sleeping on a sweaty sheet and prevent your mind from focusing too heavily on the way you feel.

 Many people try herbal supplements as well, but there aren't many that support the idea they control anxiety hot flashes.
 Remember, although it can feel like a hot flash lasts forever, they're generally somewhat short lived.
 It's the way they drain your body that makes them appear to last.

 Because hot flashes are the result of your sympathetic nervous system overacting, there's little you can do to guarantee that your hot flashes will stop unless you learn to manage your anxiety.

 Your treatment depends on the type of anxiety problem you're experiencing, your other symptoms, and how they affect you.
 Different severity of anxiety may also benefit from different types of treatments.
 Those with generalized anxiety disorder may not benefit from the same treatments as those with panic attacks, yet both can cause extreme anxiety that may trigger hot flashes.